By ZEKE MILLER, LISA MASCARO and E. EDUARDO CASTILLO

 The visit comes at an important moment, with the White House bracing for greater resistance when Republicans take control of the House in January and give more scrutiny to aid for Ukraine.
 GOP leader Kevin McCarthy of California has said his party will not write a “blank check” for Ukraine.

-Senate Majority Leader Chuck Schumer opened the chamber’s session by saying that passage of the aid package and confirmation of the new U.S. ambassador to Russia, Lynne M. Tracy, would send a strong signal that Americans stand “unequivocally” with Ukraine.
+Senate Majority Leader Chuck Schumer opened the chamber’s session on Wednesday by saying that passage of the aid package and confirmation of the new U.S. ambassador to Russia, Lynne M. Tracy, would send a strong signal that Americans stand “unequivocally” with Ukraine.
+Tracy was confirmed later on a 93-2 vote.

 Russia’s invasion, which began Feb.
 24, has lost momentum.
 The illegally annexed provinces of Donetsk, Kherson, Luhansk and Zaporizhzhia remain fiercely contested.